derrick-yu1/4-Bit-CPU/README.md

 Description: The content of the accumulator will be loaded into the RAM.

 The signals Ea is HIGH, allowing the accumulator to output its content onto the bus.
-The signal We is HIGH, allowing the content from the bus, in this case the accumulator, to be written into the RAM module.
+The signal We is HIGH, allowing the content from the bus, in this case, the accumulator, to be written into the RAM module.

 Diagram: